horovod/horovod/docs/hyperparameter_search.rst

 Horovod's data parallelism training capabilities allows you to scale out and speed up the workload of training a deep learning model.
 However, simply using 2x more workers does not necessarily mean the model will obtain the same accuracy in 2x less time.

-To address this, you will often need to re-tune hyperparameters when training at scale, as many hyperparameters exhibit different behaviors at larger scales.
+To address this, you often need to re-tune hyperparameters when training at scale, as many hyperparameters exhibit different behaviors at larger scales.

-To address this issue, Horovod offers a `Ray Tune`_ integration to enable parallel hyperparameter tuning with distributed training.
+Horovod offers a `Ray Tune`_ integration to enable parallel hyperparameter tuning with distributed training.

 .. image:: media/tune.png
     :align: center